What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 We make decisions every day.
 To purchase items, to send an e-mail to a customer, to determine the price of a product, et cetera.
 There is no shortage of decisions.

-Business Intelligence decision frameworkFigure 2: When shaping your Business Intelligence, take the (operational) decisions as a starting point.
+Illustration of a Business Intelligence frameworkFigure 2: When shaping your Business Intelligence, take the (operational) decisions as a starting point.
 In our 3-day Business Intelligence training you will learn how to apply this diagram to your organization.

-With this you can easily fine-tune the total process together.
-Business Intelligence automates the total process.
+With this you can easily fine-tune the whole process together.
+Business Intelligence automates the whole process.
 Initially, BI will not make the decisions itself, but in combination with machine learning models and artificial intelligence (AI), it can even do that.

 Examples of Business Intelligence dashboards